manicprone/joint-kit/README.md

 To use the Joint Actions, you communicate with a JSON syntax called Data Operation Notation.

-Each action has two parts: the "spec" and the "input".
+Each action has two parts: the `spec` and the `input`.

-The "spec" defines the functionality of the action.
-That is: the schema to which it is attached, the joint action it performs, the fields it accepts, who it authorizes to perform the action, etc.
+The `spec` defines the functionality of the action (the schema to which it is attached, the joint action it performs, the fields it accepts, who it authorizes to perform the action, etc).

-The "input" supplies the data for an individual action request.
+The `input` supplies the data for an individual action request.

+[TBC]

 See the [Action Guide][link-action-guide-bookshelf] for details on using the notation.